krys2fa/gbrapp/README.md

 A comprehensive web application for managing gold buying and refining operations, built with Next.js, TypeScript, Prisma, and PostgreSQL.

+> **Latest Update**: Security enhanced - all deployment scripts now use environment variables for credentials.

 ## 🚀 Features

 - **Job Card Management**: Create, view, edit, and manage job cards for gold transactions